oneapi-src/level-zero-spec/scripts/core/PROG.md

 ${"##"} cl_command_queue
 Sharing OpenCL command queues provide opportunities to minimize transition costs when submitting work from an OpenCL queue followed by submitting work to ${Xx} command queue and vice-versa.
-Enqueuing ${Xx} command lists to ${Xx} command queues are immediately dispatched to the device.
-OpenCL implementations, however, may not necessarily dispatch tasks to the device unless forced by explicit OpenCL API such as clFlush or clFinish.
+Enqueuing ${Xx} command lists to ${Xx} command queues are immediately submitted to the device.
+OpenCL implementations, however, may not necessarily submit tasks to the device unless forced by explicit OpenCL API such as clFlush or clFinish.
-To minimize overhead between sharing command queues, applications must explicitly dispatch OpenCL command queues using clFlush, clFinish or similar dispatch operations prior to enqueuing an ${Xx} command list.
+To minimize overhead between sharing command queues, applications must explicitly submit OpenCL command queues using clFlush, clFinish or similar operations prior to enqueuing an ${Xx} command list.
-Failing to explicitly dispatch device work may result in undefined behavior.
+Failing to explicitly submit device work may result in undefined behavior.

 Sharing an OpenCL command queue doesn't alter the lifetime of the API object.
 It provides knowledge for the driver to potentially reuse some internal resources which may have noticeable overhead when switching the resources.